giellalt/giellalt.github.io/infra/Unicode.md

 ```

 The macron is a combining diacritic, the diaeresis is precomposed.

+All screen shots below were taken September 7, 2021.

 ## Pages, macOS 11
 ![Kildin Sami letters with macron, Pages 11 on Mac](images/SJDlettersPages11.1Mac.png)